LiteHell/litehell-blog/posts/docker_for_testing.md

 FROM deps AS build
 RUN npm bulid

-FROM build As deployment
+FROM build AS deployment
-CMD ["yarn", "start"]
+CMD ["npm", "run", "start"]

 ```